fcamuz/fcamuz.github.io/_posts/2019-09-12-do_not_assume_parametric_test_assumptions_are_met.markdown

 Details on all arguments being passed in can be viewed at [this link](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.kstest.html) to the official doc.

-* The **Shapiro-Wilk Test** The Shapiro-Wilk test evaluates a data sample and quantifies how likely it is that the data was drawn from a Gaussian distribution, named for Samuel Shapiro and Martin Wilk.
+* The **Shapiro-Wilk Test**  evaluates a data sample and quantifies how likely it is that the data was drawn from a Gaussian distribution.
 The shapiro() SciPy function will calculate the Shapiro-Wilk on a given dataset.
 The function returns both the W-statistic calculated by the test and the p-value.

 ```python
 stats.shapiro(data['Quantity'])```